Skip to content

 Hiking Mt.
 Kerinci – The Highest Active Volcano in Indonesia

 Mt.
-Kerinci is the highest active volcano mountain in Indonesia standing at 3805 meters, locates at Kerinci Seblat National Park, between the border of West Sumatra and Jambi.
+Kerinci is the highest active volcano mountain in Indonesia standing at 3805 meters, located at Kerinci Seblat National Park, between the border of West Sumatra and Jambi.
 The volcano’s last eruption was in 2013.

 Best Time to Visit